escitalopram/wlan_kabel/README.md

 ![Diagram of how to connect your Ethernet capable device to a WLAN](wlan_kabel.png)

+## Limitations

+WLAN_Kabel will only work for one single network device.
+It will not work with multiple devices, not even with virtualized ones.

+If you want to bridge multiple devices, you'll have to use 4addr mode on the WLAN device instead of WLAN_Kabel.
+However, in practise this is often not an option, because almost every AP will completely ignore any 4addr packets per default for security reasons.
+WLAN_Kabel, on the other hand, will work with every AP out of the box.

 ## Usage

 You can compile WLAN_Kabel by just entering `make`.
 You will probably need make, a C-compiler and kernel headers installed.